 To comply with this disclosure, suppliers whose components contain 3TG must conduct due diligence to understand the origins of these minerals, source them responsibly and not knowingly provide minerals that may contribute to conflict.
 We encourage suppliers to use the Due Diligence Guidance and the associated framework compiled by the Organisation for Economic Co-operation and Development (OECD) to assess the chain of custody of these minerals.

-- Learn more about our prior reporting vear actions and disclosures through our Conflict Minerals Report, filed annually with the U.S. Securities and Exchange Commission (SEC) - Read our Responsible Materials Sourcing Policy for more information as of December 31, 2020 (by mineral)
+- Learn more about our prior reporting year actions and disclosures through our Conflict Minerals Report, filed annually with the U.S. Securities and Exchange Commission (SEC)

+- Read our Responsible Materials

+Sourcing Policy for more information

 Reported Smelter Conformance Rates